 Yayati’s words shook me hard.
 Here is a person who has been there and done that several times over.
 And he remarks that desires are indeed endless, and pursuit of desires is a never-ending journey.
 It required this argument from authority from Yayati to convince me.

-In addition to the main topic of this article, yet another takeaway is that when a legitimate point does not resonate with a person, that is okay – the Divine manages to drive this point at a right time using an appropriate medium.
+In addition to the main topic of this article, I offer another takeaway – when a legitimate point does not resonate with a person, that is okay – the Divine manages to drive this point at a conducive time using an appropriate medium.

 Image Credit: By Nvvchar – Own work, CC BY-SA 3.0